lplacidet/ML_2020/README.md

-# ML_2020
+# ML_2020 Project 1

-Repository used for Machine Learning Projects 1 & 2
+Repository used for Machine Learning Project 1